TolikPylypchuk/SharpHook/docs/articles/native.md

 ## Low-Level Functionality Providers

 If you want to use the low-level functionality, you don't need to use the `UioHook` class directly.
 Instead you can use interfaces in the `SharpHook.Providers` namespace.
-The methods in those interfaces are the same as in the `UioHook` class. `SharpHook.Providers.UioHookProvider` implements all of these interfaces and simply calls the corresponding methods in `UioHook`.
+The methods and properties in those interfaces are the same as in the `UioHook` class. `SharpHook.Providers.UioHookProvider` implements all of these interfaces and simply calls the corresponding methods in `UioHook`.
 This should be done to decouple your code from `UioHook` and make testing easier.

 ## Working with the Hook Itself